Veterans and Asbestos Exposure

 U.S. veterans are at an especially high risk of mesothelioma, a cancer caused by asbestos exposure.
 Every branch of the military relied on asbestos from the 1930s to the early 1980s because the mineral was cheap and resistant to fire and heat.

 Asbestos-containing products could be found in military:

-The military was unaware of the dangers of asbestos because manufacturers disclosed this information from the government, private industries, and the general public.
+The military was unaware of the dangers of asbestos because manufacturers withheld this information from the government, private industries, and the general public.

 Due to these manufacturers’ wrongdoing, you may be eligible for VA benefits and other forms of compensation if you developed mesothelioma as a result of your active duty.

 With benefits from the U.S. Department of Veterans Affairs (VA), you may be able to receive low-cost mesothelioma treatments and monthly financial payments.

 VA Disability Compensation